 Such couples are forced to part ways.

 And that’s how some people discover the painful, dark side of love.
-They discover the pain of being so deeply and madly in love with someone, but not being able and lucky enough to enjoy that kind of love with that person.
+They discover the pain of being so deeply and madly in love with someone but not being able and lucky enough to enjoy that kind of love with that person.
 They discover the pain of truly loving someone they can never have.

 They discover that you can love someone with every part of yourself and still never get the chance to be together with that person.
-You can give your heart and soul to someone and still not being loved back.
+You can give your heart and soul to someone and still not be loved back.

 Because the ugly truth is that sometimes love simply isn’t enough.
 Call it destiny, faith, magic, or the universe, but there are plenty of other factors that prevent two people in love from being together.
+(2)

 Just like you need to water a flower every day so as to stay alive and grow, you need to “water” love with hard work.
-And that means fully committing yourself to your partner and the relationship; accepting and cherishing the other person the way they are; treating them with kindness, compassion, patience, and affection every single day; being there for them on both their good and bad days.
+And that means fully committing yourself to your partner and the relationship; accepting and cherishing the other person the way they are; treating them with kindness, compassion, patience, and affection every single day; being there for them in both their good and bad days.